semgrep/semgrep-docs/docs/running-rules.md

 $ semgrep --config "https://semgrep.dev/p/r2c-ci" path/to/src
 ```

-Rulesets can be added to Semgrep CI scans using their "Add to Policy" button on Semgrep.dev.
+Rulesets can be added to Semgrep CI scans using their "Add to Policy" button on Semgrep Community and Semgrep Team.

 # Run local rules